matheus23/irreactive.com/content/power-of-types.md

 It's a fairly simple type.
 You can't deduce what's going on inside, though.
 That makes sense, as a very small type can only convey a fairly small amount of information.

-And also, `Html` is opaque, that means, you can't take it apart, only render it.
+And also, this example is from Elm.
+There, `Html` is opaque: You can't take it apart, only render it.
 So if you want to create a different html structure than what this library produces, you're out of luck.

 ```elm
 parse : String -> List Markdown.Block